CarloNicolini/scikit-omikuji/README.md

 - S. Khandagale, H. Xiao, and R. Babbar, “Bonsai - Diverse and Shallow Trees for Extreme Multi-label Classification,” Apr.
 2019.
 - G. Tsoumakas, I. Katakis, and I. Vlahavas, “Effective and efficient multilabel classification in domains with large number of labels,” ECML, 2008.
 - R. You, S. Dai, Z. Zhang, H. Mamitsuka, and S. Zhu, “AttentionXML: Extreme Multi-Label Text Classification with Multi-Label Attention Based Recurrent Neural Networks,” Jun.
 2019.

+## Documentation

+To build and serve the documentation locally:

+1. Install the required dependencies: